-C6 Do you have an open admission policy, under which virtually all secondary school graduates or students with Open admission policy as described above for all students Open admission policy as described above for most students, but selective admission for out-of-state students selective admission to some programs other (explain):
+C6 Do you have an open admission policy, under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications?
+If so, check which applies: Open admission policy as described above for all students Open admission policy as described above for most students, but selective admission for out-of-state students selective admission to some programs other (explain):

-C7 Relative importance of each of the following academic and nonacademic factors in your first-time,
+C7 Relative importance of each of the following academic and nonacademic factors in your first-time, first-year, degree-seeking general (not including programs with specific criteria) admissions decisions.

-Relative importance of each of the Very Important Important Considered Not Considered
+Very Important Important Considered Not Considered

-Academic • •
+Academic • - -

 Rigor of secondary school record Х

 Class rank Х

 Academic GPA Х

 Standardized test scores Х

 Application Essay Х

 Recommendation(s) Х

 Nonacademic

 Interview Х

 Extracurricular activities Х

 Talent/ability Х

 Character/personal qualities Х

 First generation Х

 Alumni/ae relation Х

 Geographical residence Х

-State residency Х
+State residency X

 Religious affiliation/commitment Х

 Racial/ethnic status Х

 Volunteer work Х

 Work experience Х

-Level of applicant's interest • Х
+Level of applicant's interest Х